 Our unique patterns are digitally printed in Thailand by a factory that uses raw Thai silk and cotton.
 The advantage of digital printing is that there is less set-up cost and time than traditional methods such as silk screen which requires a screen stencil.
 This allows us to print the exact amount that we need.

-We are constantly revising our fabric inventory so that we have a range of staple fabrics that can be used across different designs and seasons.
+We are constantly revising our fabric inventory so that we have a range that can be used across different designs and seasons.
 We create tightly curated collections in order to keep our fabric selection and consumption to a minimum.
 At the same time, this enhances each collection's identity and helps us work more efficiently.